pptx704/we-hate-this-game/README.md

 - To be accepted for a merge to master, code should either pass unittest (if applicable) or be checked for bugs by at least one other developer

 ### Graphic Details
+- Screen size is 1600px * 900px
-- The screen has a width of 16 unit and height of 9 unit.
-In that case, you can consider the screen a set of 16x9 `block`s (This will help you organize game graphics more easily.
-For example, the ceiling is basically top row having 16 blocks).
+- Consider the screen 16 unit x 9 unit.
+In that case, it is a set of 16x9 `block`s (This will help you organize game graphics more easily.
+For example, the ceiling is basically top row having 16 blocks.
+Or maybe, the next level portal is at row 6, col 15).

 ### Setting-up
 - Have GHC 8.10.7 or 8.8.4 installed with Cabal.
 Better if you have GHCUP installed.